KRyan23/Bragg-Sons/README.md

         3. As a Returning Visitor, I would like to provide feedback via their social media pages.

     -   #### Frequent User Goals
-        1. As a Frequent User, I would like to check their social media sites for offers and updates.
+        1. As a Frequent User, I would like to check their site and social media for any offers and updates.
         2. As a Frequent User, I would like an easy way to get a quote for my various properties.

 -   ### Design